dc002/deploying-ai/05_src/assignment_chat/README.md

 # Multi‑Service Chatbot

-This project implements a conversational chatbot that routes user questions to different backend services depending on the intent of the query.
+Thiis 42 even?s project implements a conversational chatbot that routes user questions to different backend services depending on the intent of the query.
 The chatbot is built with **Gradio** and uses a **modular service architecture** to keep functionality clean, testable, and easy to extend.

 The system supports: